vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 ### One way

 As with a return of dollar cash, the dollars used as reserves could come home to roost.
-When the world for good reasons (healthy global econ- omies) or bad reasons (the world thinks poorly of our leadership and common wealth) decides to reduce their use of the dollar – as a reserve or as a trading currency – significant amounts of the $8 trillion out in the world may come home to our domestic economy, flooding our money supply and causing calamitous inflation.
+When the world for good reasons (healthy global economies) or bad reasons (the world thinks poorly of our leadership and common wealth) decides to reduce their use of the dollar – as a reserve or as a trading currency – significant amounts of the $8 trillion out in the world may come home to our domestic economy, flooding our money supply and causing calamitous inflation.

-At the behest of bankers, many politicians will push to use our mili- tary might to force nations to retain their US dollar reserves, but that is a grim and devastating prospect.
-We’ve done it before and experi- ence shows that it does more harm than good (Iraq, Libya, Iran).
-Iraqi President Saddam Hussein was promoting the idea of _petro-dollars_ as reserves and/or dumping Iraq’s dollar reserves and switching them to the
+At the behest of bankers, many politicians will push to use our military might to force nations to retain their US dollar reserves, but that is a grim and devastating prospect.
+We’ve done it before and experience shows that it does more harm than good (Iraq, Libya, Iran).
+Iraqi
+President Saddam Hussein was promoting the idea of _petro-dollars_ as reserves and/or dumping Iraq’s dollar reserves and switching them to the